dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 In both cases, `E` is an identifer `id` which is optionally followed by a term derived from `<typeParameters>`.
 We say that the identifier `id` is the _name_ of the static extension. *Note that `T1 ..
-Tk` above may contain occurrences of those type variables.*
+Tk` above may contain occurrences of those type parameters.*

 ### Static Analysis